-Sneakers are an important part of most people’s wardrobe, whether you rely on them for hitting the gym or they’re your go-to shoes for wearing out and about.
-Sneakers are also something where we tend to spend quite a lot of money to get the best performance, style and comfort, as well as the brands we like best, and so ideally, we want them to stay looking their best for a long time.
-Of course, they are also shoes that get worn to death, and so can quickly start to look jaded or smell less than great!
+Sneakers are essential to most people’s wardrobes, whether you rely on them for hitting the gym or your go-to shoes for wearing out and about.
+Sneakers are also something where we spend quite a lot of money to get the best performance, style and comfort, as well as the brands we like best, and so ideally, we want them to stay looking their best for a long time.
+Of course, they are also shoes that get worn to death and can quickly start to look jaded or smell less than superb!

 Here are some tips for making your new sneakers last for as long as possible while looking their best.